Seeding the Roots of Sustainability

 Our work leverages our partners’ strengths and we encourage you to learn more about the following catalysts that help shape our culture.
 Together, we have shared goals which include everything from establishing an institutional Equity, Diversity and Inclusion framework to hosting workshops on environmental racism, and conducting an annual Sustainability Culture Assessment.

-ARC provides support to Aboriginal students and works to build a sense of community by connecting people through Aboriginal perspectives - academically, culturally and socially.
+IE&E provides support to Indigenous students and works to build a sense of community by connecting people through Indigenous perspectives - academically, culturally and socially.

 Centre for Human Rights, Equity and Diversity